Barrie Cost of Living: Barrie Living Expenses & Information Guide

 Transportation in Barrie

 Barrie residents have a couple of options getting around the city or even commuting out of town.
-Those opting to get around by their vehicles will find gas at about $1.18 per litre.
+Those who opt for driving in Barrie will find gas at about $1.18 per litre.

 Barrie Transit bus service operates a total of 10 two-way routes throughout much of the city.
 Prices for a monthly pass are $87 for adults, $66.75 for students, and $52 for seniors.
 An individual day pass is $7.75 per day, while a day pass for a group of four is $9.25.
 A single-ride pass is $3.25 for adults, students, and children 13 and older and $3 for seniors.
 Children 12 years of age and under can ride free.